brandata/indigo/CV.md

 ## Education
 ### Georgia Institute of Technology
 #### Masters in Computer Science - Machine Learning Specialization - 2017-2018
+Graduated with a Masters in Computer Science with a specialization in Machine Learning.
+Practical experience in Computer Vision, Deep Learning, Machine Learning, Reinforcement Learning, and Artificial Intelligence.

 ### Queen's University
 #### B.A.Sc Degree in Mechanical Engineering - 2008-2012